 Batman: The Killing Joke

 Should I mention Alan Moore in this introduction?
 The man has such an unrelenting hatred for film adaptations of his work I almost feel like it would be an insult to him.
 Instead, how about Bruce Timm, the superhero animation behemoth whose name adorns some of the very best DC offerings?
-Back as a producer for the character that defianed her career, it’s Timm being the major propelling force behind this, the latest in a long line of “DCAMU” Batman stories, the Dark Knight being the most popular target of DC’s animation department by a long margin.
+Back as a producer for the character that defianed his career, it’s Timm being the major propelling force behind this, the latest in a long line of “DCAMU” Batman stories, the Dark Knight being the most popular target of DC’s animation department by a long margin.

 Indeed, it’s probably the fact that the caped crusader is so well-used that The Killing Joke, one of the darkest Batman stories ever written, is getting the animated treatment.
 The Dark Knight Returns got a two-parter after all, and where do you go from there?
 Perhaps only Moore’s seminal Joker story does more in pushing the envelope.
 So, with the most well-regarded voices for Batman and Joker back before the microphones, and long-time DC directing supremo Sam Liu at the helm, was The Killing Joke a fitting adaptation of a work almost beyond iconic, or another damp DC animated squib like the last one I watched?